ipfs/specs/IPIP/0342-content-router-discovery.md

 connected to.
 It will order peers.
-The specific ordering is left to the node, but it should strive for diversity - an example ordering would be to rank peers by how recently a content routing discovery query has been make to that peer, with tie breaking preference for LAN nodes and for boostrap nodes.
+The specific ordering is left to the node, but it should strive for diversity - an example ordering would be to rank peers by how recently a content routing discovery query has been make to that peer, with tie breaking preference for LAN nodes and for nodes with explicit peering agreements.

+Other factors that may be considered include:
+* Reputation of the peer, including how long it has been connected and if it has served useful content in the past.
+* Latency / ping time of the peer.

 ### 3. selection of routers